samrock5000/bch-wallet/README.md

-# Qwik Cash Bch Wallet ⚡️
+# Pre-alpha release ⚡️

 Native Bitcoin Cash wallet

-defaults to localhost for electrum network server.
+defaults to localhost for electrum network access. set the url in the config page ```my.electrumserver.com``` if connection is made a connect button will appear. default address hd path:  m/44'/145'/0'/0/0 bchtest:....

 # Integrate into Existing Project